bjornum/main_assignment-pro1001/MiscPlanning/Journey.md

 - Navbar: Fixed routing to the other pages.
 - Checkout Page: Created page.
 Guess this one is an extra twist thrown into the mix.
 - Chatbot: Loader now fixed.
 Went with it in its own block due to some issues regarding text positioning.
+- Chatbot: Now defined as an assistant specialized in norway, giving answers angled more toward this exam assignment.